op-de-kop/op-de-kop/src/en-US/index.md

 - 21:30 - 22:30 Open training

 The group will be split into two subgroups of different levels.
 This allows everyone to train at their own level as much as possible.

-Location: Amsterdamsestraatweg 3 in Utrecht, see the map below

 **Costs**: